mecid/mecid.github.io/_posts/2021-09-23-accessibility-focus-in-swiftui.md

 One of the new features of SwiftUI Release 3 is accessibility focus management.
 SwiftUI allows us easily handle the focus state for assistive technologies like VoiceOver and Switch Control.
 This week we will learn how to use the *AccessibilityFocusState* property wrapper to move the accessibility focus in SwiftUI.

 SwiftUI Release 3 provides us a particular set of tools for managing accessibility focus.
-It includes *AccessibilityFocusState* property wrapper and the *accessibilityFocused* view modifier.
+It includes the *AccessibilityFocusState* property wrapper and the *accessibilityFocused* view modifier.
 We can handle accessibility focus in a similar way that we manage it without assistive technologies.

 ```swift
 import SwiftUI